 Interleukin-17 (IL-17) or Interleukin 12 and 23 (IL-12/23) Inhibitors

 Another type of biologic treatment that has been found to be effective in treating PsA, these drugs act on a different pathway to control inflammation in your joints.
-Like TNF inhibitors, these meds are only available via infusion or injection.
+Like TNF inhibitors, these meds are only available via injection.

 A type of white blood cell related to your immune system, T-cells signal to your body that it’s under attack and time to launch an assault.
 Unfortunately, that assault, by way of inflammation, is mistakenly directed at your joints and tendons.